I bet you’re thinking “4 types of customer? I thought we were supposed to target just one?”

 Who is the BEST fit for your business?

-And then, you need to understand what they desire, what motivates them, what frustrates them and what they struggle with every day.
+And then, you need to go through the process to profile them a bit more deeply to understand what they desire, what motivates them, what frustrates them and what they struggle with every day.

 Figure this out and you’ll find it so much easier to convince them to buy from you later down the track.

-Once you have a very good understanding of your ideal customer you’ll need to find out what type of customer your avatar is, so you know how to talk to them on your sales page.
+Once you have a very good understanding of your ideal customer you’ll need to find out which of these 4 types of customer your avatar is, so you know how to talk to them on your sales page.

 There are four types (or stages of awareness) that each customer avatar fits into: